Homotopy: Isotopy

-In case the two given continuous functions f and g from the topological space X to the topological space Y are embeddings, one can ask whether they can be connected 'through embeddings'.
+When two given continuous functions f and g from the topological space X to the topological space Y are embeddings, one can ask whether they can be connected 'through embeddings'.
 This gives rise to the concept of isotopy, which is a homotopy, H, in the notation used before, such that for each fixed t, H(x, t) gives an embedding.

 A related, but different, concept is that of ambient isotopy.

 Requiring that two embeddings be isotopic is a stronger requirement than that they be homotopic.
 For example, the map from the interval [−1, 1] into the real numbers defined by f(x) = −x is not isotopic to the identity g(x) = x.
 Any homotopy from f to the identity would have to exchange the endpoints, which would mean that they would have to 'pass through' each other.
 Moreover, f has changed the orientation of the interval and g has not, which is impossible under an isotopy.
 However, the maps are homotopic; one homotopy from f to the identity is H: [−1, 1] × [0, 1] → [−1, 1] given by H(x, y) = 2yx − x.